clemsadand/AirPollution/README.md

 -   `Domain`: Specifies the physical domain parameters.
 -   `MeshData`: Stores and processes mesh information.
 -   `ElementCR`: Defines properties of the Crouzeix-Raviart reference element.
--   `BESCRFEM`: Implements the Backward Euler Scheme with CR-FEM, including matrix assembly, solving the linear system, and computing errors.
+-   `BESCRFEM`: Implements the Backward Euler Scheme with CRBE, including matrix assembly, solving the linear system, and computing errors.

 ## File Structure

 -   `pinn.py`: Contains the implementation of the Physics-Informed Neural Network solver.
 -   `crbe.py`: Contains the implementation of the Crouzeix-Raviart Finite Element Method solver.
 -   `pinn_experiments.py`: Script to run and log experiments for the PINN solver, varying mesh sizes for evaluation and network neuron counts.
--   `crbe_experiments.py`: Script to run and log experiments for the CR-FEM solver with varying mesh sizes.
+-   `crbe_experiments.py`: Script to run and log experiments for the CRBE solver with varying mesh sizes.
 -   `requirements.txt`: Lists the Python dependencies for the project.
 -   `Readme.md`: This file.
 -   `experimental_results/`: (Generated directory) Stores CSV files with results from experiment scripts.